bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2005_kickoff_pr.md

 - The Checkov GitHub Action
 - The Bridgecrew GitHub Action
 - The Bridgecrew GitHub Application
-- Two Terraform Cloud integration checks (if you added that integration)
+- The Terraform Cloud integration checks (if you added that integration) Note that this one will fail the first time because we haven't committed the directory yet

 ![All the GitHub integrations](images/github_checks.png "All the GitHub integrations")